Thriving Earth Exchange

 Pinole Creek Watershed Trash Assessment

 In 2021, Friends of Pinole Creek Watershed participated in a community science program with the American Geophysical Union (AGU) called Thriving Earth Exchange.
 Thriving Earth Exchange brought a coalition of community groups together with a postdoc researcher to address a community science concern in the Pinole Creek Watershed.
-Our team worked with Win Cowager to address the problem of trash in the Pinole Creek Watershed.
+Our team worked with Win Cowger to address the problem of trash in the Pinole Creek Watershed.

 Methods